 Watch for emotional and behavioral changes in children after concussion accident

 Given the relatively limited social and cognitive skills of preschoolers, a concussion accident at this age can slow the development of new abilities, for example, certain communication skills.
 Very little data exists about the first signs of socialization problems in preschoolers after a concussion.
 Parent-child relationships represent the center of young children’s social environments and are therefore ideal contexts for studying the potential effects of mild TBI on children’s social functioning.

 “Given that parent-child interactions are influenced by the emotional and behavioral dispositions of both the parent and the child, more research is required to identify the factors underlying this decline in their relationship.
 It may be due to specific neurological mechanisms, to changes in parenting, or to stress caused by the injury.
 Identifying these factors will help develop more targeted interventions to positively influence the quality of life of children and their families.”

 The authors of the study advised that if, as parents, you notice the effects of the accident on your own psychological state, or behavioral changes in your child that make them interact differently and that persist more than a few weeks, you should talk to your family doctor or a neuropsychologist.

 If your child has suffered a concussion or brain injury as a result of an accident, call us and speak with a lawyer for a free consultation.
-Our MN lawyers have over 25 years’ experience representing families and their children injured in accidents including car accidents, daycare accidents, school accidents, and more.
+Our best MN attorneys have over 25 years’ experience representing families and their children injured in accidents including car accidents, daycare accidents, school accidents, and more.
 We will make sure you are properly advised of your rights, and that your child’s interests are protected.